 February 15–25, 2018, Holistic Holiday at Sea will embark on its 15th vegan cruise!
 Over the years, more than 15,000 cruise goers have come aboard to learn more about plant-based lifestyles in presentations and classes by world-renowned doctors, holistic practitioners, chefs, athletes, and other influential leaders.
-We’re so excited to celebrate this milestone with you and we have many new and fun things planned for this upcoming voyage.
+The cruise organizers are so excited to celebrate this milestone with you as they have many new and fun things planned for this upcoming voyage.

-Looking back over our journey since 2003, we wanted to thank you for Holistic Holiday at Sea’s success and growth, as well as share some memories with you and take stock of just how far the plant-based movement has come in recent years.
-We wouldn’t be here if it wasn’t for the support of a vibrant and compassionate community.
+Since 2003, Holistic Holiday at Sea has grown exponentially, with so many wonderful memories made.
+The plant-based movement has come so very far in recent years.
+Such an event wouldn’t be possible if it wasn’t for the support of a vibrant and compassionate community.

 The Growth of a Movement

-Although it was back in 2004, it feels like just yesterday we first set sail from Port Everglades with 410 people, traveling across the beautiful Caribbean Sea.
-Our small, but mighty, group visited Key West, Mexico, Jamaica, and the Grand Cayman Islands.
+Although it was back in 2004, it feels like just yesterday the ship first set sail from Port Everglades with 410 people, traveling across the beautiful Caribbean Sea.
+The small, but mighty, group visited Key West, Mexico, Jamaica, and the Grand Cayman Islands.

 Participants learned from amazing presenters, such as the late Michio Kushi, who was a pioneer in the natural foods movement and an earlier proponent of the idea that one’s diet, environment, and health are connected.
 After the cruise, Michio said it was a great success: “People who worked to care for the participants were very entertaining.
 Throughout the period at sea, weather was continuously fine celebrating our dream.
 People could study, enjoy macrobiotic meals, sing together with Italian music and develop friendships.
 I hope everyone will join in the future.”